Moving Objects Without Restrictions

 - Click once on an object such as a piece of furniture, a cabinet, or an appliance to select it.

-- Hold down the Ctrl key on your keyboard and place your cursor over the Move edit handle at the center of the selected object.
-Your cursor icon turns into a four-headed arrow when it is over the Move handle.
+- Hold down the Ctrl/Command key, and place your cursor over the Move edit handle at the center of the selected object.
+Your cursor icon turns into a four-headed arrowwhen it is over the Move handle.

 - You can move multiple objects in this manner by following these steps:

-- Click on an accessory object to select it, then press the Ctrl key on your keyboard.
+- Click on an accessory object to select it, then press the Ctrl/Command key on your keyboard.

-- With the Ctrl key held, click additional objects to add them to the selection group.
+- With the Ctrl/Command key held, click additional objects to add them to the selection group.

-- With the Ctrl key still held, move the entire selection set using the Move edit handle at the center of the group.
+- With the Ctrl/Command key still held, move the entire selection set using the Moveedit handle at the center of the group.

-; In Version X1 and later, you can quickly turn off object bumping and pushing by selecting Edit> Snap Settings> Bumping/Pushing
+You can quickly turn off object bumping and pushing by selecting Edit> Snap Settings> Bumping/Pushing from the menu.

 To arrange accessories on shelves, furniture, or in cabinets